lxc/go-lxc/README.md

 ## Requirements

-This package requires [LXC 0.9+](https://github.com/lxc/lxc/releases) and [Go 1.x](https://code.google.com/p/go/downloads/list).
+This package requires [LXC 1.0+](https://github.com/lxc/lxc/releases) and [Go 1.x](https://code.google.com/p/go/downloads/list).

 It has been tested on

-+ Ubuntu 12.10 (quantal) by manually installing LXC 0.9
 + Ubuntu 13.04 (raring) by using distribution [provided packages](https://launchpad.net/ubuntu/raring/+package/lxc)
 + Ubuntu 13.10 (saucy) by using distribution [provided packages](https://launchpad.net/ubuntu/saucy/+package/lxc)
 + Ubuntu 14.04 (trusty) by using distribution [provided packages](https://launchpad.net/ubuntu/trusty/+package/lxc)

 ## Installing

-The typical `go get github.com/caglar10ur/lxc` will install LXC Go Bindings.
+The typical `go get github.com/lxc/go-lxc` will install LXC Go Bindings.

 ## Documentation

-Documentation can be found at [GoDoc](http://godoc.org/github.com/caglar10ur/lxc)
+Documentation can be found at [GoDoc](http://godoc.org/github.com/lxc/go-lxc)

 ## Examples

-See the [examples](https://github.com/caglar10ur/lxc/tree/master/examples) directory for some.
+See the [examples](https://github.com/lxc/go-lxc/tree/master/examples) directory for some.

-## Notes

-Please be aware that LXC C API is not considered stable until LXC 1.0 release.
-Development branch (see below) is currently **under heavy development with incompatible changes** and will be merged to master once LXC 1.0 released.

 ## Contributing

-We'd love to see LXC improve to contribute to it;
+We'd love to see go-lxc improve.
+To contribute to go-lxc;

 * **Fork** the repository
 * **Modify** your fork